-    When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
+When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender who is foreclosing frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 In some states, the lender can seek a personal judgment against the borrower to recover the deficiency.
 Generally, once a deficiency judgment has been obtained, the lender may collect this amount (in our example, $50,000) from the borrower by doing such things as garnishing wages or levying a bank account.

 (To learn more about deficiency judgments in the foreclosure context, see our Deficiency Judgments After Foreclosure area.)

 In California, foreclosures can be either judicial or nonjudicial.
 Judicial foreclosures are administered though the state court system, while nonjudicial foreclosures have no court supervision and are handled by a trustee.
 Most residential foreclosures in California are nonjudicial.

 (For more on the difference between judicial and nonjudicial foreclosures, and the typical process for each, see How Foreclosure Works.)

 Deficiency After a Nonjudicial Foreclosure

 In California, a lender cannot get a deficiency judgment after a nonjudicial foreclosure in California (Cal.
 Code Civ.
 Proc. § 580d).
 Since most residential foreclosures are nonjudicial, this means that most Californians going through foreclosure don't have to worry about being on the hook to the foreclosing lender for a deficiency judgment.
 However, if you have a second or third mortgage, or a HELOC, in certain circumstances you may face a lawsuit from one of those lenders (see below).